-- In the optional horizontal output file, there will be a record with the record identifier (data element RECID) and the array of categorical data elements DXCCSR_BBBnnn, but all of the categorical data elements will have the value 0 because no diagnoses triggered a CCSR category.
-The default CCSR for the principal diagnosis (data element Default_DXCCSR_DX1) will be set to "noDX1" to indicate there was no diagnosis in the first position. - In the optional output file for the default CCSR for the principal diagnosis, there will be a record with the record identifier (data element RECID) and the default CCSR for the principal diagnosis (data element Default_DXCCSR_DX1) will be set to "noDX1" to indicate there was no diagnosis in the first position.
+- In the vertical output file, no record will be included in this file because there were no diagnoses on the record. - In the optional horizontal output file, there will be a record with the record identifier (data element RECID) and the array of categorical data elements DXCCSR_BBBnnn, but all of the categorical data elements will have the value 0 because no diagnoses triggered a CCSR category.
+The default CCSR for the principal (or first-listed) diagnosis (data element Default_DXCCSR_DX1) will be set to "noDX1" to indicate there was no diagnosis in the first position. - In the optional output file for the default CCSR for the principal (or first-listed) diagnosis, there will be a record with the record identifier (data element RECID) and the default CCSR for the principal (or first-listed) diagnosis (data element Default_DXCCSR_DX1) will be set to "noDX1" to indicate there was no diagnosis in the first position.

-If a record in the input file includes a diagnosis that is not valid for the time period covered by the version of the software (v2020.3 covers ICD-10-CM codes valid from October 1, 2015 to September 30, 2020), the output files will handle the record as follows:
+If a record in the input file includes a diagnosis that is not valid for the time period covered by the version of the software (v2021.1 covers ICD-10-CM codes valid from October 1, 2015 to September 30, 2021), the output files will handle the record as follows: